ScottLogic/blog/_posts/2026-04-29-Building-an-AI-Powered-Exploratory-Tester-Part-2.md

 A 500-iteration session generates hundreds of conversation entries: tool calls, tool results (many containing full page snapshots), agent reasoning, and observations.
 At some point, the total token count approaches the model's context window limit.
 When that happens, response quality drops: the agent's responses become incoherent, repetitive, or contradictory.
 It forgets its testing strategy.

 The compression algorithm keeps the system prompt (always first), summarises the middle section into a digest, and preserves the most recent N entries (default: 20).
-This means the agent always knows *who it is* (system prompt), has a rough summary of *what it's done* (compressed middle), and has full detail on *what just happened* (recent window).
+This means the agent always know its **identity, capabilities and objectives** (system prompt), has a rough summary of *what it's done* (compressed middle), and has full detail on *what just happened* (recent window).

 The tradeoffs: